 - Add the sliced sage to the butter and continue to stir frequently.
 Watch the butter carefully (do not walk away!).
 The brown butter is done once you see the milk solids turning a golden/brown colour and you smell a nutty aroma.
 Once it's done, carefully pour the brown butter to a heat-safe bowl so that it stops cooking and doesn't burn.

-- When the gnocchi is done roasting, carefully transfer it all to one sheet pan, then drizzle the sauce over top.
-Toss until the gnocchi mixture is evenly coated in sauce, season with additional salt and pepper, if desired, and serve.
+- When the gnocchi is done roasting, carefully transfer it all to one sheet pan, then drizzle the sauce over top (you may not need to use all the sauce – adjust to your taste).
+Toss until the gnocchi mixture is evenly coated, season with additional salt and pepper, if desired, and serve.
 Store any leftovers in a sealed container in the refrigerator and eat within 4 days.

 - Be sure to cut the butternut squash fairly small (1/2-inch dice), to ensure it cooks fully within the same time as the other vegetables.